project-chip/connectedhomeip/docs/silabs/general/PINTOOL.md

 ## 5. Move your pin configuration over to your Matter project

 All of the header files in your `config` project directory constitute the hardware configuration for your device.
-You will want to copy these files over into your Matter project so that they can be used in place of the ones provided in the example.
+Copy these files into your Matter project so that they can be used in place of the ones provided in the example.